mermaid-js/mermaid/docs/usage.md

 ## Advanced usage

-**Syntax validation**
+**Syntax validation (Work in Progress)**

+Ideally, **mermaid.parse(txt)** function validates graph definitions without rendering a graph. **(This function is still a work in progress, find alternatives below)**

+The function **mermaid.parse(txt)**, takes a text string as an argument and returns true if the definition follows mermaid's syntax and false if it does not.
+The parseError function will be called when the parse function returns false.

 When the parser encounters invalid syntax the **mermaid.parseError** function is called.
 It is possible to override this function in order to handle the error in an application-specific way.

-**Parsing text without rendering**

-To validate syntax before rendering in order to streamline the user experience.
-The function **mermaid.parse(txt)** takes a text string as an argument and returns true if the text is syntactically correct and false if it is not.
-The parseError function will be called when the parse function returns false.

 The code-example below in meta code illustrates how this could work: